Employer of Record in Lithuania 2025 | INS Global

 Yes.
 Employers in Lithuania are responsible for deducting payroll taxes and other social contributions every month.

-While some PEOs may have minimums and maximums that you can employ abroad, INS Global builds a service package that caters to your exact needs.
+While some EORs may have minimums and maximums that you can employ abroad, INS Global builds a service package that caters to your exact needs.
 We can provide HR for as many or as few workers as you need for your expansion strategy.

 The cost to fire an employee can vary depending on the reason for their termination.
 Severance pay of up to 6 months may be required if the employee hasn’t done anything wrong and is fired unjustly.